ibm-mas/ansible-devops/ibm/mas_devops/roles/cos/README.md

 - Environment Variable: `IBMCLOUD_RESOURCEGROUP`
 - Default Value: `Default`

+### cos_apikey
+Required if cos_type is set to `ibm`.
+Provide your IBM Cloud API Key to be used for provisioning/deprovisioning COS.

+- Environment Variable: `COS_APIKEY`
+- Default Value: ibmcloud_apikey

+### cos_resourcegroup
+Only used when cos_type is set to `ibm`.
+Provide the name of the resource group which will own the COS instance.

+- Environment Variable: `COS_RESOURCEGROUP`
+- Default Value: ibmcloud_resourcegroup

 ### mas_instance_id
 The instance ID of Maximo Application Suite that the ObjectStorageCfg configuration will target.
 If this or `mas_config_dir` are not set then the role will not generate a ObjectStorageCfg template.